 - Lawful Stupid: Friday is a borderline case, but he gets better.

-- Minor Crime Reveals Major Plot: Kidnapping of a woman (who is a virgin, and this emphasized every time she's mentioned) —> The discovery of a criminal cult with members in all levels of society —> The Evil Plan of Reverend Jonathan Whirley to become incredibly rich by Playing Both Sides — getting donations from the Moral Guardians for his false crusade of getting porn off the streets, becoming the chairman of one of the biggest porn production companies in the country via Klingon Promotion, and using the cult he created as foot soldiers.
+- Minor Crime Reveals Major Plot: Kidnapping of a woman (who is a virgin, and this is emphasized every time she's mentioned) —> the discovery of a criminal cult with members in all levels of society —> the Evil Plan of Reverend Jonathan Whirley to become incredibly rich by Playing Both Sides — milking the Moral Guardians for his anti-porn crusade while running the porn companies themselves, using the cult he created as foot soldiers.

-- Motor Mouth: Friday, who can rapid-fire stuff like police regulations in a way only Dan Ackroyd can.
+- Motor Mouth: Friday, who can rapid-fire stuff like police regulations in a way only Dan Aykroyd can.

 - Ms. Fanservice: Aside from the various girls accompanying Caesar, there is Streebek's motorcycle cop girlfriend.

 - Mugging the Monster: The three young punks that want some smokes from Friday.
-A Curb-Stomp Battle ensues, though the punks all manage to run off.
+A Curb-Stomp Battle ensues.
 "And on a school night, too."